Ruweydha/Akan-Names/README.md

 ## Technologies Used
 * HTML- Which was used for the structure of the page.
 * CSS- Which was used to style the different elements in the page.
-* JavaScript - Which was used to validate the form, to calculate day of week someone was born and generate the Akan name.
+* JavaScript - Which was used to validate the form, find day of week someone was born and generate their Akan name.

 ## BDD